thibaudcolas/draftail.org/docs/Entities.md

 ## Custom entities

-Creating custom entity types is a bit more involved than custom blocks and inline styles because entities aren't simply on/off: they often need additional data (thus a UI to enter this data), and can be edited.
+Creating custom entity types is more involved than custom blocks and inline styles because entities aren't simply on/off: they often need additional data (thus a UI to enter this data), and can be edited.

-> The entity API is at a much lower level of abstraction than that of blocks and styles, and knowledge of the [Draft.js API](https://draftjs.org/docs/overview.html#content) is expected, as well as of [React](https://reactjs.org/) components and their lifecycle.
+> ⚠ The entity API is at a much lower level of abstraction than that of blocks and styles, and knowledge of the [Draft.js API](https://draftjs.org/docs/advanced-topics-entities) is expected, as well as of [React](https://reactjs.org/) components and their lifecycle.

 Apart from the usual type/label/description/icon options to pass via objects in [`entityTypes`](API.md#entities-docs-entities), entities need: